roseforyou/ZtoApi/README.md

 - **🔄 Per-Request Control**: Switch between modes without server restart
 - **🎯 Use-Case Specific**: Choose the perfect format for your application
-- **🐛 Debugging Friendly**: Use "think" or "raw" modes to see the model's reasoning
+- **🐛 Debugging Friendly**: Use "thinking" or "raw" modes to see the model's reasoning
 - **🧹 Clean Output**: Use "strip" mode for production-ready responses
 - **📊 Structured Data**: Use "separate" mode for educational tools or analytics